5 Best Caching Solutions to Speed up Your Site

 The biggest drawback of WP Rocket is the price.
 There are similar WordPress plugin options available at lower or even no cost.
 They do offer three different pricing levels based on the number of sites you plan to use WP Rocket for.

 W3 Total Cache is a popular WordPress plugin that includes many options for optimizing your site.
-It has over 1 million downloads so you can be confident that it’ll help boost your website’s performance.
+It has more than a million downloads, so you can be confident that it’ll help boost your website’s performance.

 Some of the features users love about W3 Total Cache include: